Follow us

 Written by WAFA ROZ

 Ayman Baalbaki, a contemporary visual artist, was born in 1975 in Ras-el-Dekweneh in Beirut, Lebanon.
 Originally from Adaisseh, a village in south Lebanon, his parents relocated to Wadi Abu Jamil neighborhood in central Beirut, where Ayman was raised.
 His father, Fawzi Baalbaki, and his uncle Abdelhamid Baalbaki (1940-2013) were both visual artists and educators.
 Also, Said, Ayman's brother, and two of his cousins, Oussama and Hoda, are now established visual artists.
 Ayman finished his secondary education at the Ahlieh School in Wadi Abu Jamil in 1994[1] and then earned his diploma in fine arts from the Lebanese public University in Beirut in 1998.
 He did a one-year mandatory military service before moving to Paris in 2000.
 Ayman studied Art et Espace at the École Nationale des Arts Décoratifs (ENSAD) in Paris from 2000 to 2002 and completed his D.E.A in the art of images and contemporary art at Université Paris VIII from 2002-2003.
-In the summers of 2001 and 2002, Ayman attended the Ayloul Summer Academy in Amman, Jordan.
-A program led by renowned Syrian-German modernist Marwan Kassab Bachi (1934-2016), who later mentored Ayman.[2]
+In the summers of 2001 and 2002, Ayman attended the Ayloul Summer Academy in Amman, Jordan, a program led by renowned Syrian-German modernist Marwan Kassab Bachi (1934-2016), who later mentored Ayman.[2]

 Baalbaki grew up during the Lebanese Civil War (1975-1990).
 As a young boy, he witnessed shelling, snipers, destruction, and the Israeli invasion of Beirut.
 Wadi Abu Jamil, previously known as the Jewish quarter, became a refugee haven for Kurds and Lebanese southerners fleeing the Israeli assaults.
 Baalbaki and his family stayed there for nearly two decades.
 In 1995, they moved to Haret Hreik in the southern suburbs of Beirut.[3]
 Sadly, Haret Hreik was razed to the ground during the 2006 Israel-Hezbollah July war, and the Baalbaki’s were displaced once again.